Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Evolution Commands for Lipschitz Continuous Vector Fields

 \section{Evolution Commands for Lipschitz Continuous Vector Fields}

 Simple hybrid programs of $\dL$~\cite{Platzer10} are defined by the syntax

 which adds \emph{evolution commands} $x' = f \ \&\ G$ to the program syntax of dynamic logic.
 Intuitively, evolution commands introduce a vector field $f$ for an autonomous system of ODEs and a \emph{guard} $G$, which models boundary conditions or similar constraints that restrict temporal evolutions.
-Guards are also known as \emph{evolution domain restrictions} or \emph{invariants} in the hybrid automata literature~\cite{DoyenFPP18}.
-The commands for nondeterministic choice and finite iteration can be adapted for modelling conditionals and while loops as in $\MKA$.
+Guards are also known as \emph{evolution domain restrictions} or \emph{invariants} in the hybrid automata literature~\cite{DoyenFPP18}, but henceforth we consistently refer to them as ``guards''.
+Nondeterministic choice and finite iteration can be adapted for modelling conditionals and while loops as with $\MKA$ or predicate transformer semantics.

 We are only interested in the semantics of hybrid programs.
-Hence it remains to define the $\wlp$s for evolution commands, which requires relational and state transformer semantics for evolution commands over hybrid program stores.
-In this section we assume that vector fields are Lipschitz continuous, such that the Picard-Lindel\"of theorem guarantees at least local flows.
-This is slightly more general than needed for dynamical systems.
-A further generalisation to continuous vector fields is presented in the next section.
+Relative to the semantics of standard while programs, it thus remains to define the $\wlp$s for evolution commands.
+This requires relational and state transformer semantics for evolution commands over hybrid program stores.
+In this section we describe our first workflow that certifies solutions using the Picard-Lindel\"of theorem.
+We thus assume that vector fields are Lipschitz continuous, such that the Picard-Lindel\"of theorem guarantees at least local flows.
+This is more general than needed for dynamical systems.
+A further generalisation to continuous vector fields is presented in the next section in preparation for our second, more powerful workflow.

 We begin with hybrid program stores for $\dL$~\cite{Platzer12}.
-These are maps $s:V\to\reals$ that assign real numbers to variables in $V$.
+These are maps $s:V\to\reals$ that assign real numbers to program variables in $V$.
 Variables may appear both in differential equations and the discrete control of a hybrid system.
 One usually assumes that $|V|=n$ for some $n\in\mathbb{N}$, which makes $\reals^V$ isomorphic to the vector space $\reals^n$.
 The results from Section \ref{sec:ODE} then apply to any state space $S\subseteq\reals^V$.

 Next we describe a state transformer semantics and a $\dL$-style relational semantics of evolution commands with Lipschitz continuous vector fields.
 Intuitively, the semantics of $x' = f \, \&\, G$ in state $s\in S\subseteq \reals^V$ is the longest segment of the trajectory $\flow^f_s$ at $s$ along which all points satisfy $G$.